ART HISTORY 89S / CLASSICAL STUDIES 89S / ETHICS 89S / NEUROSCIENCE 89S

 Professor: Silvia Serrano

-Silvia Serrano, M.A.
-(Duke University & Penn State University) is an instructor of Romance Studies and a Ph.D. candidate in Latin American Studies, specializing in nineteenth and twentieth century Latin American cultural and literary studies.
+Silvia Serrano, Ph.D.
+(Duke University), is an instructor of Romance Studies specializing in nineteenth and twentieth century Latin American cultural and literary studies.

 Hubert L. Bray, Ph.D.
 (Stanford University), is a Professor of Mathematics and Physics.
 His teaching and research interests include geometric analysis, general relativity, and theoretical astrophysics.
 His interests include black holes, dark matter, and the curvature of spacetime.